 Meet the Director - Agustin V. Arbulu

 Dr. Agustin V. Arbulu brings more than 16 years of senior management experience to his position as Executive Director of the Michigan Department of Civil Rights (MDCR).
-Before joining MDCR, Arbulu was President of Metro Care Services, a home healthcare firm consisting of Metro Home Care, Metro Palliative Care, Metro Hospice Care, and Metro Personal Care.
-At Metro Care Services, he was responsible for developing an integrative, post-acute care network aimed at reducing re-hospitalization and maximizing patient satisfaction.
-His experience includes teaching graduate-level courses on organizational leadership, change management, finance and strategy.
+Before joining MDCR, Arbulu served as President/CEO of a post-acute care organization aimed at reducing rehospitalization and maximizing patient satisfaction.
+In addition, his work experience includes holding senior management/leadership positions in the manufacturing, health care and nonprofit sectors, and 15 years as a practicing attorney specializing in corporate, business and tax law.
+Arbulu has taught graduate-level courses on organizational leadership, change management, finance and strategy.

 Arbulu earned an executive doctorate degree in management from Case Western Reserve University’s Weatherhead School of Management.
 He also holds two MBAs – the first from the Thunderbird School of Global Management and the second from Lawrence Technological University – as well as a juris doctor from the University of Detroit School of Law and an LLM in Taxation from New York University Law School.